sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

     ; the meta-section is voted on, but does not appear in the ENDIVE.
     MetaSection = {
-       ; Seconds to allocate for voting and distributing signatures
+       ; Seconds to allocate for voting and distributing signatures ; Analagous to the "voting-delay" field in the legacy algorithm.
        voting-delay: [ vote_seconds: uint, dist_seconds: uint ],
        ; Proposed time till next vote.
        voting-interval : uint,